madhurabindu/dentalreport/README.md

 In the console based version of the software, the user shall interact via the console of the IDE they choose to run the code on.

 Step 1: When the command python dentalreport.py is executed the following shall appear on the console.
 The user chooses 'yes' or 'no'.
-On choosing 'no' the access shall be denied for the further part.
+On choosing 'no' the access shall be denied for the further part.The user is asked to enter the patient's name, after which a file dialog shall open for choosing the patient's file.

 <img>

-Step 2: The user is asked to enter the patient's name, after which a file dialog shall open for choosing the patient's file.
+Step 2: The user is asked to confirm the patient id.
+Once the confirmation is recieved we shall move forward.

 <img>